Toshi06010601/CollectCompanyInfoFromRecruitNavi/README.md

 # CollectCompanyInfoFromRecruitNavi
 This is a UiPath program designed to help sales person with making a list of companies to do sales activity such as phone call or visit.
 The code structure is easy to understand and maintain.
-Please feel free to download it and modify it to suit your need. *It generates list of companies out of Recruit Navi website.
+Please feel free to download it and modify it to suit your need. *It generates list of companies out of Recruit Navi website and attach it on an email and send to the designated email address.

 Tip1 : If you publish it to UiPath orchestrator, you can type into "search word" and "search area" as argument.